kyleoneill/devsite/content/blog/python-bluetooth-controller/index.md

 ![health](ex_health.png)

-I added an image processing step to the code snippit above to make the values easier for Tesseract to read.
+I added an image processing step to the code snippet above to make the values easier for Tesseract to read.
 I used this processing on the health bar screenshots to do the same for the training data.
-The below code snippit details this processing.
+The below code snippet details this processing.

 ```python
 def process_image(img):